Measuring growth and convergence at the mesoscale: Discussion

 \section{Discussion}

 This paper has examined growth and convergence dynamics at various scales.
-We argued why the urban scale is crucial to understand the coupling of growth and convergence through capability accumulation.
+We argued why the urban scale is a meaningful unit for analysing growth and convergence.
 The analysis yields a set of empirical regularities that challenge standard accounts of global development and reframe how we understand the geography of growth.
 We summarise these findings, note limitations, and outline directions for future research.\\